Redut: Former areas

-There are indications that the organisation provided military advisors and trainers for Abkhazian units in the Russo-Georgian War.
+There are indications that Redut provided military advisors and trainers for Abkhazian units in the Russo-Georgian War.
 It also saw action in Lebanon, Iraq, Syria, Somalia, Caribbean countries, the former Yugoslavia, as well as Afghanistan and Indonesia.
 Its services included the deployment of snipers, pioneers and guards.
-Personnel have been deployed to protect convoys, military installations, oil production facility personnel and Russian diplomats.
-In order to establish itself in the Iraq environment, the company received direct support from the FSB (intelligence).
+Redut formations have been deployed to protect convoys, corporate real estate—including oil production facilities, military installations and Russian diplomats, for example defending JSC Stroytransgaz facilities in Syria.
+In order to establish itself in the Iraq environment, the company received direct support from the FSB (Russian intelligence).